-Stockholders may also provide their voting instructions through the Internet.
+Stockholders may also authorize a proxy and provide their voting instructions by telephone and through the Internet.
 This option requires stockholders to input the Control Number which is located on each proxy card.
 After inputting this number, stockholders will be prompted to provide their voting instructions.
-Stockholders will have an opportunity to review their voting instructions and make any necessary changes before submitting their voting instructions and terminating their Internet link.
-Stockholders who vote via the Internet, in addition to confirming their voting instructions prior to submission, will also receive an e-mail confirming their instructions upon request.
+Stockholders authorizing a proxy via the Internet will have an opportunity to review their voting instructions and make any necessary changes before submitting their voting instructions and terminating their Internet link.
+Stockholders who authorize a proxy via the Internet, in addition to confirming their voting instructions prior to submission, will also receive an e-mail confirming their instructions upon request.

-If a stockholder wishes to participate in the Annual Meeting, but does not wish to give a proxy electronically, the stockholder may still submit the proxy card originally sent with this Proxy Statement or attend in person.
+If a stockholder wishes to participate in the Annual Meeting, but does not wish to give a proxy electronically, the stockholder may still submit the proxy card originally sent with this Proxy Statement or attend the Annual Meeting in person.